ProjetaAi/projetaai-starters/for_projetaai/project/projetaai/{{ cookiecutter.repo_name }}/README.md

 ### Overview

-Insert the main idea of this project.
-What aims it to solve?
+Main idea of the project, business pain, what was used to solve it and its firsts results

+Ex: We wanted to validate if the demand behaviour of our clients, ex: gasoline and alcohol demand, for a specific month is normal, inside some boundries, or not.
+To do that we used the algorithm XPTO and in our firsts results we reduced the fee for wasted product / or reduced the amount of debt not paid by clients by XX% / in R$ YY, because we denied purchases that were out ou the client usual behaviour

 ### Motivation

-Input the reason for the existence of this project.
-Why has it been developed?
+Business pain we wanted to solve.
+Why has this project been developed?

 ### Dataflow Diagram